Superiority of Serum Cystatin C Over Creatinine in Prediction of Long-Term Prognosis at Discharge From ICU.

 MetadataShow full item record

-Objective: Renal outcomes after critical illness are seldom assessed, despite strong correlation between chronic kidney disease (CKD) and survival.
-Outside hospital, renal dysfunction is more strongly associated with mortality when assessed by serum cystatin-c than by creatinine.
-The relationship between creatinine and longer-term mortality might be particularly weak in survivors of critical illness.
-Design: Retrospective observational cohort study Patients: In 3077 adult intensive care unit (ICU) survivors we compared ICU- discharge cystatin-c and creatinine and their association with one year mortality.
-Exclusions: death within 72h of ICU-discharge, ICU stay <24h, end-stage renal disease.
-Interventions: None Measurements and main results: During ICU admission serum cystatin-c and creatinine diverged so that by ICU discharge, almost twice as many patients had glomerular filtration rate (GFR) <60ml/min/1.73m2 when estimated from cystatin-c (eGFR-Cys-c) compared to creatinine (eGFR-Cr), 44% vs. 26%.
-In 743 patients without AKI, where ICU-discharge renal function should reflect ongoing baseline, discharge eGFR-Cr consistently over-estimated follow-up eGFR-Cr, while ICU- discharge eGFR-Cys-c well-matched follow-up CKD status.
-By one year 535 (17.4%) had died.
-In survival analysis adjusted for age, sex and comorbidity, cystatin- c was near-linearly associated with increased mortality, hazard ratio (HR)=1.78 (95% CI: 1.46-2.18), 75th versus 25th centile.
-Conversely, creatinine demonstrated a J- shaped relationship with mortality, so that in the majority of patients there was no significant association with survival, HR=1.03 (0.87-1.2), 75th vs. 25th centile.
-After adjustment for both creatinine and cystatin-c levels, higher discharge creatinine was then associated with lower long-term mortality.
-Conclusions: In contrast to creatinine, cystatin-c consistently associated with long- term mortality, identifying patients at both high and low risk, and better correlated with follow-up renal function.
-Conversely, lower creatinine relative to cystatin-c appeared to confer adverse prognosis, confounding creatinine interpretation in isolation.
-Cystatin-c warrants further investigation as a more meaningful measure of renal function after critical illness.
+OBJECTIVES: Renal outcomes after critical illness are seldom assessed despite strong correlation between chronic kidney disease and survival.
+Outside hospital, renal dysfunction is more strongly associated with mortality when assessed by serum cystatin C than by creatinine.
+The relationship between creatinine and longer term mortality might be particularly weak in survivors of critical illness.
+DESIGN: Retrospective observational cohort study.
+PATIENTS: In 3,077 adult ICU survivors, we compared ICU discharge cystatin C and creatinine and their association with 1-year mortality.
+Exclusions were death within 72 hours of ICU discharge, ICU stay less than 24 hours, and end-stage renal disease.
+INTERVENTIONS: None.
+MEASUREMENTS AND MAIN RESULTS: During ICU admission, serum cystatin C and creatinine diverged, so that by ICU discharge, almost twice as many patients had glomerular filtration rate less than 60 mL/min/1.73 m when estimated from cystatin C compared with glomerular filtration rate estimated from creatinine, 44% versus 26%.
+In 743 patients without acute kidney injury, where ICU discharge renal function should reflect ongoing baseline, discharge glomerular filtration rate estimated from creatinine consistently overestimated follow-up glomerular filtration rate estimated from creatinine, whereas ICU discharge glomerular filtration rate estimated from cystatin C well matched follow-up chronic kidney disease status.
+By 1 year, 535 (17.4%) had died.
+In survival analysis adjusted for age, sex, and comorbidity, cystatin C was near-linearly associated with increased mortality, hazard ratio equals to 1.78 (95% CI, 1.46-2.18), 75th versus 25th centile.
+Conversely, creatinine demonstrated a J-shaped relationship with mortality, so that in the majority of patients, there was no significant association with survival, hazard ratio equals to 1.03 (0.87-1.2), 75th versus 25th centile.
+After adjustment for both creatinine and cystatin C levels, higher discharge creatinine was then associated with lower long-term mortality.
+CONCLUSIONS: In contrast to creatinine, cystatin C consistently associated with long-term mortality, identifying patients at both high and low risk, and better correlated with follow-up renal function.
+Conversely, lower creatinine relative to cystatin C appeared to confer adverse prognosis, confounding creatinine interpretation in isolation.
+Cystatin C warrants further investigation as a more meaningful measure of renal function after critical illness.

 - College Publications